The doubling strategy is great for multiplication!

 Each group of students will need

-- Do the Ds game board (click on Resource Hub button below to download)
+- Do the Ds game board (click here to download the free game printable)

 - 2 blank cubes, marked as follows: